Lori Brown · Jan 16, 2020 · 14 min read

 (Based on Kevin Godbee's 2016 article, updated and revised by Lori Brown)

 - Your Rating

-The 10 best Italian restaurants in St. Petersburg Fl chosen by our readers and editors.
+The 10 best Italian restaurants in St. Petersburg, FL chosen by locals.

 PLEASE NOTE: Reviews reflect a certain moment in time.
 Some restaurants stay extremely consistent over many years, and some change for the better or worse.
 Some things that may change are: chefs, recipes, food suppliers, ingredients, philosophies.
 We always hope that you have the same good, or great experience we had.